 Circuit R-Y1 makes at thermostat pulling in compressor contactor, starting the compressor and outdoor motor.
 (See NOTE under Condenser Fan Operation concerning models equipped with low ambient control.)
-The G (indoor motor) circuit is automatically completed on any call for cooling operation or can be energized by manual fan switch on subbase for constant air circulation.
+The G (indoor motor) circuit is automatically completed by the thermostat on any call for cooling operation or can be energized by manual fan switch on subbase for constant air circulation.
+On a call for 2nd stage heating, circuit R-W2 makes at the thermostat pulling in heat contactor for the strip heat and blower operation.
+On a call for third stage heat, R-W3 makes bringing on second heat contactor, if so equipped.